freeze1131/Searh-and-Filter/README.md

 This multiplatform app focuses on filtering and searching results in a form with some sections.

--It supports iOS, iPad and Mac.
+- It supports iOS, iPad and Mac.

--MVVM design pattern is used in this project.
+- MVVM design pattern is used in this project.

+- Uses different themes and designs according to the OS.